DD-DeCaF/iam/README.md

 ### Environment

-Specify environment variables in `docker-compose.yml`.
-See the file for default development values.
+Specify environment variables in `.env`.
+See `docker-compose.yml` for default development values.

 * `ENVIRONMENT`: Set to `development`, `testing` or `production`
 * `SECRET_KEY`: Flask secret key.
 Will be randomly generated in dev/testing envs